ipfs/specs/http-gateways/PATH_GATEWAY.md

 ### `Location` (response header)

-Returned only when response status code is HTTP 301 redirect.
+Returned only when response status code is [`301` Moved Permanently](#301-moved-permanently).
+The value informs the HTTP client about new URL for requested resource.

+This header is more widely used in [SUBDOMAIN_GATEWAY.md](./SUBDOMAIN_GATEWAY.md#location-response-header).

+#### Use in directory URL normalization

 Gateway MUST return a redirect when a valid UnixFS directory was requested without the trailing `/`, for example:
 - response for `https://ipfs.io/ipns/en.wikipedia-on-ipfs.org/wiki`
 	(no trailing slash) will be HTTP 301 redirect with `Location: /ipns/en.wikipedia-on-ipfs.org/wiki/`

-This header is more widely used in [SUBDOMAIN_GATEWAY.md](./SUBDOMAIN_GATEWAY.md).

 ### `X-Ipfs-Path` (response header)